 Why Should I Enroll in a CPBS Course?

-- Class are less lecture-based and more field-based, so you spend most of your days (and sometimes nights!) outside delving into field science!
+- Class are field-based, so you spend most of your days (and sometimes nights!) outside the classroom delving into field science.

 - Relationships with students, TAs, and professors form fast and strong.